oVirt/ovirt-site/source/develop/release-management/features/storage/importstoragedomain.html.md

      The candidates are VMs and Templates which has at least one disk exists in the Storage Domain OVF contained in the unregistered_ovf_of_entities table.
 *   Currently all the Storage Domains which are related to the VMs/Templates disks must exist and be active in the Data Center once the entity get registred. (see <https://bugzilla.redhat.com/1133300>)
 *   Registering a thin provisioned VM which is based on a Template is dependent on the Template existence in the setup.
-*   Currently floating disks will be registered using the existing REST command of import unregistered disk.(see REST part for how to register a floating disk)
 *   Permissions on VMs and Templates will not be preserved on detach, since they are not part of the OVF. (https://bugzilla.redhat.com/1138177)
 *   detach/attach operations with Local Storage Domain will not support migrating unregistered entities, the reason for that is that on the detach the Local Storage Domain is being deleted from the Host.
 *   Attaching an imported Storage Domain can only be applied with an initialized Data Center. (see [6])